 Electrical Assets Clearances No Go Zone for Powered Excavation Controls Typical Depths Types of underground assets (Note: The owners of assets registered with the Before You Dig Australia service and covered by this Guideline require an enquiry through this free service and the compliance with any directive issued with information regarding the asset) The minimum approach distance for individuals carrying out work near underground assets Distance 'B' is the minimum approach distance for powered excavating machines For directional boring across the line of an asset a minimum clearance of 300 mm from the asset must be maintained and a slit trench installed.
 For directional boring parallel to the asset and at the level of the asset, a clearance of 500 mm must be maintained from the edge of the nearest asset.
 It may be necessary to dig trial/potholes to prove the location of the nearest asset at points of 10-15 metres along the route.
-If this cannot be achieved the mains will be de energised If the risk assessment identifies a potential risk of making contact with both underground and overhead assets, two observers would be required.
+If the risk assessment identifies a potential risk of making contact with both underground and overhead assets, two observers would be required.
 One observer to ensure that the machinery maintains a safe distance from underground assets, the other observer to ensure a safe distance from the overhead powerlines In the case of gas or electricity assets, an appropriate fire extinguishing system must be at the work site.
 If the width and/or depth of the excavation will expose the asset, the asset owner must be contacted prior to commencing work Low Voltage Electricity Cables < 1000V Hand dig or vacuum extraction only 300mm Must contact asset owner for specific conditions.
 To work within 300mm a written hazard and risk control assessment and safety management plan required, and observer must be appointed.
-450 - 750 mm High Voltage Electricity Cables from > 1000V up to 11,000V (11kV) Hand dig or vacuum extraction only 600 mm Must contact asset owner for specific conditions.
+450 - 750 mm High Voltage Distribution Electricity Cables from > 1000V up to 33,000V (33kV) Hand dig or vacuum extraction only 600 mm Must contact asset owner for specific conditions.
 To work within 600mm a written hazard and risk control assessment and safety management plan required, and observer must be appointed.
-450 - 750 mm Electrical Assets Clearances No Go Zone for Powered Excavation Controls Typical Depths High Voltage Electricity Cables from > 11,000V (11kV) up to 33,000V (33kV) Must contact asset owner 3.0 metres or Do Not enter electrical easement Must contact asset owner for specific conditions.
-To work within 3.0 metres a written hazard and risk control assessment and safety management plan required, and observer must be appointed.
-600 - 1000 mm
+600 - 1000 mm Critical Electrical Assets Clearances No Go Zone for Powered Excavation Controls Typical Depths High Voltage Sub-Transmission Electricity Cables from 33,000V (33kV) up to 132,000V (132kV) Must contact asset owner 3.0 metres or Do Not Enter electrical easement Work must be carried out under the direct supervision of the asset owner To work within 3.0 metres a written hazard and risk control assessment and safety management plan required, and observer must be appointed.
+800 - 1200 mm Extra High Voltage Electricity Transmission cables - voltages above 132,000V (132kV) Must contact asset owner 5.0 metres or Do Not Enter electrical easement Work must be carried out under the direct supervision of the asset owner.
+To work within 5.0 metres a written hazard and risk control assessment and safety management plan required, and observer must be appointed.
+800 - 1200 mm